Acidobacteriota: Carbon

 Some members of subdivision 1 are able to use D-glucose, D-xylose, and lactose as carbon sources, but are unable to use fucose or sorbose.
 Members of subdivision 1 also contain enzymes such as galactosidases used in the breakdown of sugars.
 Members of subdivision 4 have been found to use chitin as a carbon source.

 Despite the presence of genetic information generally known to encode for carbohydrate processing machinery in various genera of Acidobacteria, several experimental studies have demonstrated the inability to break down various polysaccharides.

 Cellulose is the main component of plant cell walls and a seemingly opportune resource for carbon.
 However, only a single species across all subdivisions has been shown to process it, Telmactobacter bradus from subvision 1.
 Scientists note that it is much too early in their understanding of the field to draw conclusions about carbon processing in Acidobacteria, but believe that xylan degradation (a polysaccharide primarily found in the secondary cell wall of plants) currently appears to be the most universal carbon breakdown ability.

 Researchers believe that an additional factor in the lack of understanding of carbon degradation by acidobacteria may stem from the present limited ability to provide adequate cultivation conditions.
 To study the natural behavior of these bacteria, they must grow and live in a controlled, observable environment.
 If such a habitat cannot be provided, recorded data cannot reliably report on the activity of the microbes in question.
 Therefore, the inconsistencies between genome sequence based predictions and observed carbon processes may be explained by present study methods.

 Nitrogen

 There has been no clear evidence that Acidobacteriota are involved in nitrogen-cycle processes such as nitrification, denitrification, or nitrogen fixation.
 However, Geothrix fermantans was shown to be able to reduce nitrate and contained the norB gene.
 The NorB gene was also identified in Koribacter verstailis and Solibacter usitatus.
 In addition, the presence of the nirA gene has been observed in members of subdivision 1.
 Additionally, to date, all genomes have been described to directly uptake ammonium via ammonium channel transporter family genes.
 Acidobacteriota can use both inorganic and organic nitrogen as their nitrogen sources.

 Phylogeny

-The currently accepted taxonomy is based on the List of Prokaryotic names with Standing in Nomenclature and National Center for Biotechnology Information.
+The currently accepted taxonomy is based on the List of Prokaryotic names with Standing in Nomenclature and National Center for Biotechnology Information (NCBI).